 My father passed away after a long battle with pancreatic cancer just a little over a year before my daughter left this world too.
 I always thought that losing my parents would be the most difficult thing I would ever go through or have to face.
 I recall a conversation I had with him just before he passed away.
 I was lying next to him because he wasn’t really able to get out of bed much at all without help.
 I was laying with my head gently on his chest and shoulder so I didn’t cause him any pain and I said “Daddy, I’m so scared.
 I’m not ready for you to go.”
 He stayed quiet for just a moment then he told me something I will never forget and something that I can understand now.
-He said “Darling I’m not going anywhere, I promise.”
+He said “Darling, I’m not going anywhere.
+I promise.”
 And do you know what, he was right.
-His body may have died and his soul now lives with the Lord, but he is still present right here inside of me.
+His body may have died and his soul now lives in Heaven, but he is still present, right here inside of me.
 He gave me part of himself to keep always.
 I am flesh of his flesh and carry a strong resemblance to his physical appearance.
 I even inherited several of his personality traits.
 He gave me his unconditional love & I still feel that love alive in my heart.
 He taught me through his strength and lent me his wisdom.
 I am literally a living piece of my Daddy.

-I’ve recently began going to counseling after two years to help me open up about my grief.
+I’ve recently began going to counseling, after two years to help me open up about my grief.
 The reason it has taken so long is a whole different topic so I’ll explain that at a later date, but when I was first asked what it feels like to have lost my daughter one of the only comparisons I could come up with quickly was this:

 Have you ever watched or even heard a cow that has lost sight of, had her calf removed or had one die?
-They cry out and cry out while searching for their missing calf.
-The big difference is that this behavior stops within a couple hours to a couple days for the cow because they are just animals and have a rather limited emotional capacity, but this never goes away for a human mother grieving her child.
+They cry out and cry out, while searching for their missing calf.
+The big difference is, this behavior stops within a couple hours to a couple days for the cow because they are just animals and have a rather limited emotional capacity.
+This never goes away for a human mother grieving her child though.
 Myself and every other grieving mother are left constantly crying out and searching.